Dr Amanda Phoon Nguyen

 Amanda is on the Board of Studies in Oral Medicine.
 She is Secretary of the Western Australia Regional Committee and is a examiner and mentor for the MRACDS (General Dental Practice) program, and on the Board of Studies (Oral Medicine).

 Women in Dentistry Society WA

 Amanda is the current President of the Women in Dentistry Society WA.

 Amanda is Treasurer of the International Association for Dental Research, Perth Region.

 Board of Directors

-Amanda is on the Board of Directors of the Jaye Radisch Foundation, which is engaged with cancer research and community outreach.
+Amanda is on the Board of Directors of Uniting Smiles, a dental charity, and the Jaye Radisch Foundation, which is engaged with cancer research and community outreach.

 Dental Specialists Society of Western Australia

-Amanda is Vice President of the Dental Specialists Society of Western Australia.
+Amanda was Vice President of the Dental Specialists Society of Western Australia.

-Amanda is involved with dental student teaching as an adjunct senior lecturer, and has a public appointment at the Oral Medicine Clinic at the Oral Health Centre of Western Australia Annex in Sir Charles Gairdner Hospital, Nedlands WA.
+Amanda is a Consultant at the Perth Children's Hospital.
+She is also involved with dental student teaching as an adjunct senior lecturer, and has a public appointment at the Oral Medicine Clinic at the Oral Health Centre of Western Australia Annex in Sir Charles Gairdner Hospital, Nedlands WA.

 Amanda actively volunteers for the Perth Children's Hospital Foundation, the Healing Smiles program which provides pro-bono dental treatment for domestic violence victims, and organizes fundraisers for organizations such as the Cancer Council of Western Australia and Red Cross Australia.